no-scientist-is-an-island/no-scientist-is-an-island.github.io/docs/workflow/log/log.md

 ## logStatus

-An key attribute in the registry log is the `logStatus`, and it is important to regularly update your derivative's logStatus.
+An key attribute in the registry log is the `logStatus`.
 This communicates to your group where you are in the workflow:

 * <span style="background-color: #F88379">under development</span>: you've conceptualized the data derivative and are working on developing and testing the script to generate it
 * <span style="background-color: #fcea50">under review</span>: the derivative is accurate and you're able to reproduce it--now it's time for code review!